sinkinben/hpc-learning/note/gemm.md

 ## General Matrix Multiplication

-GEMM is "GEneral Matrix Multiplication", that is we won't considering some special cases, e.g. sparse matrix.
+GEMM is "General Matrix Multiplication", that is we won't consider optimizing some special cases, e.g. sparse matrix.

 In this blog, I will introduce some optimization methods of GEMM step by step, including these subjects: